nelsonjchen/op-replay-clipper/README.md

 https://user-images.githubusercontent.com/5363/196816467-39a147ed-885c-4f90-89d4-cc1ff852b8f0.mp4

-*Note*: The above was a bug report, end-to-end longitudinal will and has been changing.
+*Note*: The above was a bug report and may not reflect the current state of end-to-end longitudinal support.
+End-to-end longitudinal will be and has been changing.

 ## Requirements